FlyxHub/Learn-Python/Coin Flip Game/instructions.md

-# Password Generator
+# Flip a Coin
-Randomly generate a password.
+Predict the outcome of a coin flip!

 ## Requirements
 For this challenge, write a script to do the following:

-- Prompt the user for the desired length of the password to generate
+- Prompt the user to enter either heads or tails
-- Prompt the user if they'd like their password to include special characters (!, @, #, $, %, &)
+- Flip a coin, randomly choose either heads or tails
-    - If yes, generate a password of the specified length including numbers, letters, and special characters
+    - If the user's prediction is correct, they win!
-    - If no, generate a password of the specified length including only numbers and letters
+    - If the user's preduction is incorrect, they lose.
-- Prompt the user to press ENTER to generate another password
+- Propmt the user to press ENTER to play again

 This process should repeat until the user stops the script with CTRL+C. \
 Your script should also include error handling, you never know what the user will do, and how your code will react.

-When you're done, compare your code to [mine](passwordGenerator.py). \
+When you're done, compare your code to [mine](coinFlip.py). \
 Assess what you did well, and what you could do better.

 ## Resources